tarunkant/IPLookup/README.md

 # IPLookup
-From this Tool you can know your Internal IP, Public IP, Server IP and X-Forward-For.
+<p>From this Tool you can know your Internal IP, Public IP, Server IP and X-Forward-For.</p>
-And also you can store the data to your file.
+<p>And it also stores the data in `ip` folder having file name of the public ip.</p>